JuanCruzGamba/PhD_repository/publication_projects/integrative_CoP_with_ML/README.md

 ### 📜 Citation
 If you use this code or data, please cite our work:
-Gamba et al., *Integrating Cellular Immune Biomarkers with Machine Learning to Identify Potential Correlates of Protection for a Trypanosoma cruzi Vaccine*.
+Gamba, J. C., Borgna, E., Prochetto, E., Pérez, A. R., Batista-Duharte, A., Marcipar, I., Gerard, M., & Cabrera, G. (2025).
+Integrating Cellular Immune Biomarkers with Machine Learning to Identify Potential Correlates of Protection for a Trypanosoma cruzi Vaccine.
+Vaccines, 13(9), 915. https://doi.org/10.3390/vaccines13090915

+---

+**⚠️ Disclaimer:** This tool is for research purposes only.
+Results should be validated in appropriate experimental systems before application.
+The authors are not responsible for misuse or misinterpretation of results.